Pig-ling/XtraStuff/README.md

 # XtraStuff
 Now you have more crops to farm

+Ran out of crops to farm and exploit for monetary gain in Stardew Valley?
+With XtraFoods, you can now farm all that you want to your heart's desire!

 For the OpenSource Code

 Step 1 Open the GitHub link and download the repository